 Means a single business location with an associated physical address designated on the live baitfish dealer’s license.

 Means adult fathead minnows that were propagated and reared in a Department approved private fish hatchery.

 Means the total number of game fish a person may harvest and reduce to possession during any one (1) day regardless of the method or methods of harvest.

 Means calendar day.

 Means the river or stream proper and the area of land, including all streams and standing waters, that drains into that river or stream.

-Means any event for catching fish on waters of this state, excluding licensed fishing preserves or hatchery catch out ponds, where an entry or participation fee is charged and fifty (50) or more adult (18 years of age or older) anglers participate on a given date.
+Means any event for taking fish on waters of this state, excluding licensed fishing preserves or hatchery catch out ponds, where cash or prizes are awarded or an entry or participation fee is charged and fifty (50) or more adults (18 years of age or older) or twenty-five (25) or more boats participate on a given date.

 Fishing Contest Permit